MadnessEngineering/Tinker/readme.md

-# TestBrowser
+# Tinker

-A modern browser built from the ground up with testing, verification, and automation at its core.
-TestBrowser leverages MQTT-based event handling and provides comprehensive API control for testing frameworks.
+A meticulously engineered browser built for tinkerers and test enthusiasts.
+Tinker treats web testing as a craft, combining precision mechanics with MQTT-based event handling to create the ultimate testing workbench.

 ## Vision

-TestBrowser aims to bridge the gap between web browsing and test automation by creating a browser that treats testing as a first-class citizen.
-By building testing capabilities directly into the browser core, we enable more reliable, observable, and controllable web testing.
+Born in a workshop of web innovation, Tinker aims to reimagine browser testing through ingenious engineering.
+By building testing capabilities directly into the browser's machinery, we provide craftspeople with the tools they need for reliable, observable, and controllable web testing.

 ## Key Features